Feildians Athletic Association: Senior

-2015 Season

 Youth

 Since the 2011 relaunch of Youth soccer within the club, the Feildians have sent two provincial champions as NL representative to Canadian Soccer Association National Championship tournaments.
 In 2015 the Under 16 Boys squad finished in 8th place with a 1–4 record at the Surrey, British Columbia hosted tournament.
 The same core group of Feildian youth players also represented NL at the Under 14 National Championships in Lethbridge, Alberta where they finished as winners of the consolation bracket.

 One of the success stories to emerge from the Feildians Athletic Association Youth Academy since its relaunch in 2011 has been Striker Emmanuel Dolo.
 Dolo has played with the Senior squad on numerous occasions and participated in National Youth Squad camps, has had trials with the Vancouver Whitecaps FC & Montreal Impact Academy respectively.

 The 2016 summer season was the first to completely bridge the gap from Under 6s to Senior Soccer as the club will have a full youth academy in both boys and girls leagues from Under 6 up to Senior level soccer.
 All youth and senior teams compete under the Newfoundland & Labrador Soccer Association.

 The Under-18 Boys team emerged as provincial champions and represented Newfoundland & Labrador at the U18 Cup in Vaughan, ON from October 5–10, 2016.
 The team finished 4th in Group A with a final record of 1-1-2 for 4 points and a goal difference of +/- 0.
 The team earned a notable tie (2-2) against eventual tournament champion, Quebec.
 Emmanuel Dolo finished the tournament tied as the leading scorer with 4 goals in 5 games.
 Felly Elonda (2), Kyle Williams (1), Erduan Limani (1) and Josh Taylor (1) also scored for the club during the tournament.
 The team finished the week in 8th place.